BCDA-APS/pvWebMonitor/README.rst

 pvWebMonitor
 ============

+**NOTE**:  We are moving this repository!
+See https://github.com/prjemian/pvWebMonitor/issues/39

 **post EPICS PVs to read-only (static) web page(s)**

 This package provides a background service that monitors EPICS PVs